Samuel-Lubliner/local-library-django-tutorial/notes/8-User-Authentication.md

 In `/django-locallibrary-tutorial/catalog/templates/base_generic.html`, update the sidebar to display a login or logout link depending on the users status.

 Note: In Django 5 to logout you must POST to the `admin:logout` URL, using a form with a button.

+## Testing in views

+For function-based views, the `login_required` decorator is the easiest way to restrict.

+For class-based views, derive from `LoginRequiredMixin` to restrict access.
+Declare this mixin first in the superclass list, before the main view class.